KTRosenberg/Stack-Project-Example/README.md

   - Windows (TODO)

 ##### To build and run
+  - Processing no longer works with the latest JDK.
+The solution is to use the JDK bundled inside the Processing application.
   - Open the draw_example project by importing using Eclipse's `import > existing project` menu
   - Right click the project folder in eclipse, select run as > run configurations
   - Go to the JRE tab, making sure the ChalkboardTime project is selected in the "Java Application" sub-menu on the left list